Tadashi Koya

 Tadashi Koya (小屋 禎, Koya Tadashi) is a former Japanese football player.

 Playing career

 Koya was born in Kanagawa Prefecture on May 24, 1970.
 After graduating from Aoyama Gakuin University, he joined JEF United Ichihara in 1993.
-He debuted in 1993 and played many matches as right and left side back.
-However he could not play at all in the match in 1995 and he moved to Japan Football League club Brummell Sendai in 1996.
-He retired end of 1996 season.
+He debuted in 1993 and played often as either right or left side back.
+However he did not play at all in 1995 and he moved to the Japan Football League club Brummell Sendai in 1996.
+He retired at the end of the 1996 season.